AndrewRussellNet/FNA-Template/README.md

 - **DirectX SDK (June 2010)** for building shaders
   - *On Windows:* Download from https://www.microsoft.com/en-us/download/details.aspx?id=6812
   - *On Linux/macOS:* Install using Wine and winetricks (instructions below)

-You will also need to add FNA/fnalib, included via git submodules:
+- **FNA dependencies** for platform support

-`git submodule update --init --recursive`
+  - These are now included as a git submodule, just execute: `git submodule update --init --recursive`

 At this point you should be able to open and build the solution.
 On Windows you can now run and debug the FNATemplate project.
 On Linux/macOS there is an additional step to run it in the debugger (instructions below).